 Advantages to individual plans include:

 - Choice of the insurance company, plans, and options

 - You can change companies, plans, and options during the Open Enrollment Period

 - Your coverage is not tied to your employer so you can change jobs without losing your insurance

-- You may be eligible for federal government financial assistance to help with the cost of your insurance if your employer does not offer affordable coverage and your household income is no more than 400% above the federal poverty level
+- You may be eligible for federal government financial assistance to help with the cost of your insurance if your employer does not offer affordable coverage and your household income is no more than 400 percent above the federal poverty level

 The reality is that the cost for healthcare varies greatly depending on where you live.
-In 2019, nineteen states will have lower rates, with eight having at least a 10% decrease.
+In 2019, nineteen states will have lower rates, with eight having at least a 10 percent decrease.
 However, six states will see double-digit increases in premium costs.

-Consumer Reports provides an interactive map to offer insight into each states 2019 average monthly premiums.
+Consumer Reports provide an interactive map to offer insight into each state’s 2019 average monthly premiums.
 The reflected amounts are based on the second-lowest-cost Silver plan for a 40-year-old nonsmoker who is not receiving financial subsidies.
 Remember, your personal premium depends on several factors such as age, financial status and the plan you choose, but this gives a good idea of what to expect.